 Many taxpayers mistakenly pass up valuable tax exemptions, not realizing that they qualify for them.
 For example, you may be entitled to additional dependency exemptions if you support your elderly parents, other relatives, or even people not related to you who live in your household.
 If you provide more than half the support for anyone and you haven’t claimed the person as a dependent in the past, make sure you read and understand these rules.
-Each dependency exemption you claim is worth a $4,000 deduction in 2015 (projected $4,050 for 2016).
+Each dependency exemption you claim is worth a $4,050 deduction (2016 and 2015).

 You may claim one dependent exemption for each child who is what the IRS calls a “qualifying child.”
 A qualifying child is: